 Welcome to Fullerton, a pleasant, palm-tree lined city spotted with spunky neighborhoods, huge parks, and plenty of golf courses.
 But, there's far more going on than meets the eye.
 Let's fill up on Fullerton facts, shall we?
 Read Guide >

 Commute.
-Traffic is brutal around here.
-However, public transportation is very convenient.
+Public transportation is very convenient.
 Buses run all over the city, and the train station in downtown serves two commuter rails: Amtrak and the Metrolink.
 A quick train ride can get you to downtown LA in just 30 minutes!

 Art, Theater, and Rock n' Roll.
 The culture of Fullerton is full of creative activity.
-The Muckenthaler Cultural Center, the Fullerton Museum Center, and the university all contribute to the art and theater scene.
+The Muckenthaler Cultural Center and the Fullerton Museum Center all contribute to the art and theater scene.
 There is also an established music scene, based on a history of Rock n' Roll.
-Early hardcore punk raged through Orange County, fueled locally by Leo Fender's revolutionary guitars.
 Popular bands such as Social Distortion and The Offspring got their start in this growing music center, which continues to entertain and evolve in Fullerton today.

 Nearby Nirvana.
-Every once in a while, a withered soul needs to escape the normal routine and find peace in their own little "heaven on earth.”
+Every once in a while, a withered soul needs to escape the normal routine.
 For some, that nirvana is found on a warm and sunny beach, which is just a 20 to 30 minute drive away.
 For others, it is snowboarding down powdery mountains, or biking through the crisp, cool air of higher elevations, just about an hour away.
 And, for those who find nirvana in the glitz and glamour of Hollywood or downtown LA, these hot spots are just about an hour away as well.

 City Center.
-The hip, the trendy, the urban-minded, and the cultural sophisticates gravitate to City Center.
-And, why not?
-There are plenty of art galleries and museums, live music, coffee shops, pubs and clubs, college activities, and the train station... all connected by wide bike lanes and walkable streets.
-It's the perfect location for people of the hip, urban breed. $$$
+There are plenty of art galleries and museums, live music, coffee shops, pubs and clubs, and the train station... all connected by wide bike lanes and walkable streets.
+It's the perfect location.

 Artisan Hills.
-Simple, charming, and convenient, this neighborhood is near the Brea Mall, Craig Regional Park, and right next door to California State University. $$ - $$$$$
+Simple, charming, and convenient, this neighborhood is near the Brea Mall, and Craig Regional Park.

 East University.
-A popular spot for families and college kids alike, this location is close to California State, Troy High School, the train station, the 91 and 57 Freeways, as well as all of the eateries and nightlife of downtown.
+Close to the train station, the 91 and 57 Freeways, as well as all of the eateries and nightlife of downtown.

 Sunny Hills.
 Here comes the neighborhood!
-Sunny Hills has always been a coveted location, with nearby shopping, a diverse population, proximity to downtown, and the expansive Robert E. Ward Nature Preserve.
-Sunny Hills High School's here, and it's very competitive, academically demanding, and one of the best schools around. $$$$$
+Sunny Hills has always been a coveted location, with nearby shopping, proximity to downtown, and the expansive Robert E. Ward Nature Preserve.

 If so, you better get in while the gettin's hot.
 Fullerton is filling up quick.
-With its constantly growing nightlife and cultural scene, as well as its prestigious education system, affordable apartments will soon be a thing of the past.
+With its constantly growing nightlife and cultural scene, its affordable apartments will soon be a thing of the past.

 Apartment List is your go-to rental site for your apartment search.
 Browse thousands of new listings every day to give you the largest selection of cheap 1 bedroom, 2 bedroom and 3 bedroom apartments for rent in Fullerton.
 Find studios, condos, townhomes, and homes in your favorite neighborhoods.
 You can search for all utilities paid apartments, and pet-friendly homes with the tap of a button.
 With more available listings than Craigslist, you're sure to find a house for rent on Apartment List.